ugr-sail/sinergym/README.md

 env.close()
 ````

 Notice that a folder will be created in the working directory after creating the environment.
-They are used for saving EnergyPlus outputs during the simulation.
+It will contain the EnergyPlus outputs produced during the simulation.